MrCieong/flinhong.github.io/README.md

 ## Frank's Blog

-Thanks to Jekyll and GitHub, I can build my blog in such an easy way.

-And keep a blog is really an interesting part of my life.
+keep a blog is really an interesting part of my life.
 Hope you can enjoy the journey as you surf.

 ## Blog Status